khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

 Normal distribution - this just means the data must be a bell-shaped curve (you can normalize data yourself if necessary!
 But that's a topic for another day)
 Linear relation - Simply put, both variables must have a straight-line relationship.

-**Usage Example** Looking at two stocks and attempting to determine if they're correlated, and if so to what degree of correlation?
+**Usage Example:** Looking at two stocks and attempting to determine if they're correlated, and if so to what degree of correlation?
 Pearson's your man!
 If you have Pearson's correlation coefficient formula in your back pocket, so long as you're not doing anything regarding determining if one time series can serve as a predictor of another, or dealing with any heteroskedastic data, you're golden using Pearson (but don't forget to normalize your data!)